 All naturally occurring wildfires will be evaluated for their potential to accomplish resource objectives through the Wildland Fire Decision Support System (WFDSS) process or other decision support processes and analysis that help determine and document decisions regarding the management of individual ignitions.
-Up to 27% of the acres in this FMU would be treated using managed wildland fire (up to 20,000 acres) over the next 10-year treatment period.
+It is a target of the park to treat up to 27% of the acres in this FMU using managed wildland fire (up to 20,000 acres) over the next 10-year treatment period.
 This proportion of managed wildland fire takes into account an objective of managing at least one wildfire per season based on historical mean fire sizes of 1100 acres (range 100-3800 acres) as reported by Taylor (2000).
 Up to 14,000 acres would be treated with prescribed fire to meet resource management objectives.
 The primary purpose of prescribed fire in this FMU is to create defensible boundaries which can be used to manage naturally occurring wildfires.